wealthkernel/api-documentation-guides/docs/api-clients/Managing-Secrets.md

 > #### Becoming an admin user
 >
-> If you do not have an admin user for your organisation, please contact your account manager who will be able to set this up for you.
+> If you do not have an admin user for your organisation, please contact your tenant manager who will be able to set this up for you.

 ## Generating a secret